By: Editorial Team | Posted: September 26, 2015 | Updated: March 22, 2023

 Questions About You to Answer Before Deciding

 There are a series of questions to ask yourself, relating to which of these various types of system will work best for your circumstance.
 We have built a selection tool to help turn the answers to these questions into a short list of “products that should work for your circumstance”.
 You can access that tool on the main page of this “Guide”.
-Follow the green button further down the page.
+Follow the link further down the page.
 And when you get to the main Guide page, look for “Selection Tool”.

 Return to the Guide: Medical Alert Systems